811 Naval Air Squadron

 It was first founded in 1933, and served during World War II, seeing action in the battle of the Atlantic and on Russian convoys.
 During its service with the Royal Air Force (RAF), the squadron utilised aircraft such as the Blackburn Ripon, Blackburn Baffin, and Fairey Swordfish.
 After its transfer to the Royal Navy and throughout the Second World War, it operated the Hawker Sea Hurricane and Vought Chesapeake, subsequently moving to the Grumman Wildcat.
 Notably, it was the sole front-line Fleet Air Arm (FAA) squadron to operate the de Havilland Mosquito and the de Havilland Sea Mosquito, which was active from 1945 to 1947.
 Additionally, the squadron flew the Hawker Sea Fury during the years 1953 and 1954.

 Service history

 Interwar (1933-1939)

 The squadron was formed at RAF Gosport, Hampshire, on 3 April 1933 by amalgamating No. 465 and No. 466 (Fleet Torpedo) Flights, and served aboard the aircraft carrier in the Home Fleet.
-Initially equipped with Blackburn Ripon Mk.II torpedo bomber aircraft, these were replaced in January 1935 with Blackburn Baffin torpdeo bombgers, which were in turn replaced by Fairey Swordfish Mk.I torpedo bombers in October 1936.
+Initially equipped with Blackburn Ripon Mk.II torpedo bomber aircraft, these were replaced in January 1935 with Blackburn Baffin torpdeo bombers, which were in turn replaced by Fairey Swordfish Mk.I torpedo bombers in October 1936.